raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Join a group from a Welcome message

-A request to join a group after having received a Welcome message.
+A request to retrieve information to join a group after having received a Welcome message.
 The client requests the ratchet tree and the signed GroupInfo from the Delivery Service.

 ```text
 struct {